dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ![]({{ site.url }}/assets/images/projects/heartwatch/form_fit.png)
 *Matching my delicate contours*

-The current thickness is only about 1.5 mm, so hard to do too much "after the fact" shaping right now.
+The current case sidewall thickness is only about 1.5 mm, so hard to do too much "after the fact" shaping right now.
 Add this to my list of tweaks for a rev 2.0 case.

 ### Pushbuttons - silicone & hot glue